 Along with pool pumps and filters, chlorine tablets are necessary to maintain most swimming pools.
 However, not everyone knows how they work or how to use them.
 For answers to these concerns and more, take a look at some of the most frequently asked questions about chlorine tablets.

 Q. What do chlorine tablets do?

-Chlorine tablets contain high amounts of chlorine that are released into the pool water to control and kill bacteria, algae, insects, and other microorganisms.
+Chlorine tablets contain high amounts of chlorine, which is released into the pool water to control and kill bacteria, algae, insects, and other microorganisms.

 Q. Can chlorine tablets be used for household cleaning?

-It’s not advised to use chlorine tablets for household cleaning because they contain a high amount of chlorine that can damage toilets, sinks, and appliances.
-The chlorine can also cause strong odors in enclosed spaces that are harmful if inhaled in large doses.
+Experts don’t recommend using chlorine tablets for household cleaning because they contain a high amount of chlorine, which can damage toilets, sinks, and appliances.
+The chlorine can also cause strong odors in enclosed spaces that are harmful if inhaled in large amounts.

 Q. How do I add chlorine tablets to my pool?

 You can add chlorine tablets to the pool in several ways.
-Use a floating chlorine dispenser that holds the tablet in a basket until it is fully dissolved.
-Place the tablet in the pool skimmer where the water will be pulled over it, quickly and efficiently adding chlorine to the pool water.
+Use a floating chlorine dispenser that holds the tablet in a basket until it’s fully dissolved.
+Place the tablet in a pool skimmer where the water will be pulled over it, quickly and efficiently adding chlorine to the pool water.
 Finally, load an automatic chlorine dispenser with a tablet and set it for a specific chlorine level.
-The dispenser gradually releases the chlorine to the pool with little effort.
+The dispenser gradually releases the chlorine into the pool.

 Q. How often should I add chlorine tablets to my pool?

-The specific number of chlorine tablets you should add per week depends on the size of the pool and the size of the tablets.
-However, you can use a pool test kit to help maintain a 1 to 3ppm (parts per million) concentration of chlorine in the pool water.
-You’ll also need to test for the appropriate pH level, keeping it between 7.2 to 7.8 to ensure the water is safe for swimming.
+The specific number of chlorine tablets to add per week depends on the size of the pool and the size of the tablets.
+However, you can use a pool test kit to help maintain a 1 to 3 ppm concentration of chlorine in the pool water.
+You’ll also need to test for the appropriate pH level, keeping it between 7.2 and 7.8 to ensure safe swimming water.